-For children with extreme dental anxiety, special needs, behavioral issues and/or a large amount of dental needs, deep sedation is recommended.
-Our dental anesthesiologist will administer the medication and will closely monitor your child while the doctor focuses on restoring your child’s teeth back to health.
+For children with extreme dental anxiety, special needs, and/or behavioral issues, in-office sedation may be ideal to protect their developing psyche.
+Our dental anesthesiologist will sedate and closely monitor your child while the doctor focuses on restoring your child’s teeth back to health.
 Treatment is done in the office (not the hospital) and all dental work is completed during that appointment.
-Your child will have no memory of any dental work including drilling, injections, extractions and baby root canals.
+Your child will have no memory of any dental work including drilling, injections, extractions, and baby root canals.

 Our main goal is to keep our patients comfortable in order to reinforce a positive experience.

 Silver Diamine Fluoride (SDF) is an alternative option to cavity fillings.
-It is a potent antimicrobial agent used to kill germs that cause cavities as well as reducing tooth sensitivity.
+It is a potent antimicrobial agent used to kill the bacteria that causes cavities as well as reducing tooth sensitivity.
 This option is ideal for patients with extreme caries risk, difficult to treat lesions, or those with behavioral or medical management challenges.